MTV (Brazilian TV channel)

 MTV is a Brazilian pay television channel owned by Paramount Networks Americas.
 The channel is the second Brazilian version of MTV after the free-to-air network MTV Brasil, founded in 1990, ended its operations.
-The channel premiered at 9:30 pm BRT of 1 October 2013, with the TV show Coletivation.
+The channel premiered at 9:30 pm BRT of 1 October 2013, with the TV show Coletivation.It appeared after Grupo Abril, who operated the terrestrial MTV Brasil for 23 years, gave back the rights of the MTV brand to Viacom.